-Course Materials: Each class session will have a designated list of readings, prerecorded lectures, and other supplementary material as needed.
-This will be posted on My Courses a minimum of 3 days prior to the relevant class.
+Course Materials: Each class session will have a designated list of prerecorded lectures, readings, and other supplementary material as needed.
+These will be posted on My Courses a minimum of 3 days prior to the relevant class.
 It is the responsibility of the student to complete all assigned course activities prior to the lectures.